microsoft/devsquad-dataops/hands-on-lab/HOL step-by-step - DevSquad in a Day.md

 >**Note**: `dataops` word as part of the name is the alias that you assign to the project.

-**CI Pipeline:** This pipeline is the owner to create ARM template that will be used in the CD pipeline to create the resources in the differents resource groups by environment.
+**CI Pipeline:** This pipeline is responsible for creating ARM templates that will be used in the CD pipeline to deploy resources in differents resource groups per environment.

 ##### **Execute CI Pipeline:**